-If you want to take a position on popular cryptocurrencies, such as bitcoin, bitcoin cash and litecoin, you can open a CFD or spread betting account with IG.
+If you want to take a position on popular cryptocurrencies, such as bitcoin, bitcoin cash and litecoin, you can open a CFD account with IG.
 You can also trade traditional fiat currencies and forex pairs on our platform.

 Trade CFDs and spread bet on cryptocurrencies with IG.